Dragan Ćirić: Return to Partizan

 In June 2004, Ćirić returned to Partizan, signing a three-year contract.
 Under coach Vladimir Vermezović, he helped the club win the national league in his comeback season with an unbeaten record.
 He also played in Partizan's historic 2004–05 UEFA Cup campaign, up to their elimination in the final 16 by CSKA Moscow.
 After that season, he retired shortly after at the age of 31.

 International career

-Ćirić was capped four times for Yugoslavia.
+Ćirić was capped four times for Serbia and Montenegro.
 He made his debut in a 4–1 friendly win against El Salvador on 12 November 1995, coming on as a substitute for Dejan Petković.

 Administrative career

 In December 2014, Ćirić was named director of football at Partizan.
 He left the position less than two months later, citing dissatisfaction with the state of Serbian football as the main reason for his decision.